hrguarinv/FESRAS_NLP/README.md

 In the following we describe the main purpose of the framework.

 ## Objective
-The goal of this work is to map OWASP high level security requirements from text documents that describe desired software behaviors (user stories) in the context of agile methods.
+The goal of this work is to map OWASP high-level security requirements from text documents that describe desired software behaviors (user stories) in the context of agile methods.

 The main features of FESCARS are briefly described as follows: